Contents:

 We think that the amount of money spent so far on AI is big, but not as big as the hype surrounding Gen AI would suggest.

-£2.4 billion sounds like a lot, but remember: nearly half this value stems from a single billion pound contract between the Met Office and Microsoft in 2021.
+£3.35 billion sounds like a lot, but remember: just under a third of this stems from a single £1 billion contract.

-But even when taken at face value, £2.4 billion still only accounts for roughly 2.5% of the total value of all IT Services and Software contracts awarded by the public sector over the Jan 2018 - Oct 2024 period (£97.1bn as of 31st October 2024)
+But even when taken at face value, £3.35 billion still only accounts for roughly 2.5% of the total value of all IT Services and Software contracts awarded by the public sector over the Jan 2018 - Dec 2024 period (£134bn)

 What do the experts think?

-We approached two domain experts (and friends of Tussell) for their comments on the data – Joe Hill, Policy Director at leading think tank Reform, and Sean Williams, Founder and CEO of AutogenAI.
+We approached two domain experts for their comments on the data – Joe Hill, Policy Director at leading think tank ReState, and Sean Williams, Founder and CEO of AutogenAI.

 Asked to reflect on the AI Procurement Tracker's findings, Joe Hill pointed out that many contracts have been awarded to non-specialist firms, large digital companies and systems integrators: